Overview of legal notice for non-payment of dues

 A copy of the notice has been retained in my office for record and future communication.

-Whenever the draftsman is making a legal notice for recovery of unpaid dues, the below-mentioned documents must be carefully verified:
+Whenever the draftsman is making a legal notice for recovery of unpaid dues, the below-mentioned necessary papers must be carefully verified:

 Procedure for legal notice for non-payment of dues